-Impairment of Long-Lived Assets.
+Impairment of Long-lived Assets.
 We review our long-lived assets for impairment when changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+ASC 360-Property,

-ASC 360-Property, Plant and Equipment requires an impairment loss to be recognized if the carrying amount of a long-lived asset is not recoverable and exceeds its fair value.
+Plant and Equipment requires an impairment loss to be recognized if the carrying amount of a long-lived asset is not recoverable and exceeds its fair value.
 The carrying amount of a long-lived asset is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
 That assessment shall be based on the carrying amount of the asset at the date it is tested for recoverability, whether in use or under development.
-An impairment loss shall be measured as the amount by which the carrying amount of a long-lived asset exceeds its fair value.
-Assets to be disposed of and assets not expected to provide any future service potential to us are recorded at the lower of carrying amount or fair value less cost to sell.
+Assets to be disposed of and assets not expected to provide any future service potential to us are recorded at the lower of carrying amount or fair value.
+Oil and gas properties are grouped in accordance with ASC 932-Extractive Activities-Oil and Gas.
+The basis for grouping is a reasonable aggregation of properties typically by field or by logical grouping of assets with significant shared infrastructure.